AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 ==== Entity Component System

-#todo[
-  briefly mention intermediate mode GUI vs retained mode ]

-#todo[
-    Mention that bevy will try to automatically schedule systems in parallel when the queries mutability allow for it.
-]

 #k[
   write about how we use bevy and ECS.
 What components are central, and how is the algorithm composed using systums and run schedules.
 ]